-While Deep Blue is not very stable when it comes to mechanisms (they seem to be constantly experimenting using not only the well-known, but sort of expensive ETA calibers like in this particular case, but also Japanese movement outsourced from Miyota,) there is some thing that they turned into their trade mark: traditionally, the American watchmaker equips its diving watches with T100-type micro-tubes filled with radioactive tritium gas.
+While Deep Blue could be more stable when it comes to mechanisms (they constantly experiment using not only the well-known, but sort of expensive ETA calibers like the cal.
+2824-2 in this particular case, but also Japanese movements outsourced from Miyota,) there is something that they turned into their trademark: traditionally, the American watchmaker equips its diving watches with T100-type micro-tubes filled with radioactive tritium gas.

 Although, after Chernobyl and Fukushima, there are lots of people that would prefer to shut themselves in the head rather than getting less than ten feet close to a “radioactive” object, this particular technology is absolutely harmless since the charged particles emitted by the isotope simply don’t have enough energy to pass through a hair-thin layer of glass that holds the gas inside the tubes.

-While many watchmakers that produce timekeepers with tritium-powered illumination reserve the use of micro-tubes to hands and the main hour markers, Deep Blue spares the parts quite generously using whole 61 tubes for the hour and minute markers, as well as three more tubes for the hands and a smaller tube on the diving bezel at “00” minutes.
+While other micro-brands that produce timekeepers with tritium-powered illumination reserve the use of micro-tubes to hands and the main hour markers, Deep Blue spares the parts generously using whole 61 tubes for the hour and minute markers, as well as three more tubes for the hands and a smaller tube on the diving bezel at “00” minutes.

 As usual for this kind of timekeepers, the Deep Blue Daynight Recon comes in a mildly oversized body 45 millimeters in diameter and 16.50 mm in height.

-Supplied on a solid-steel bracelet with divers wetsuit extension and safety clasp, the watch will look good even on a normal wrist, especially when accompanied with casual or military-style dress.
+Supplied on a solid-steel bracelet with divers wetsuit extension and safety clasp, it will look good even on a normal wrist, especially when accompanied by a casual or military-style dress.

-According to Deep Blue’s web-site, at this time the watch sports a pretty much impressive MSRP of $999, but right now you can get the gadget at a more acceptable price of $899.
+According to Deep Blue’s website, at this time the Daynight Recon sports an impressive MSRP of $999, but right now you can get the gadget at a more acceptable price of $899.
 Want one already?